NuranGho/The-Big-Apples-Big-Brain/README.md

 Additional Info: The cleaned data was pushed into our Google BigQuery Data Warehouse, where we ran queries to answer our KPIs, then connected it to Tableau to visualize.

+KPIs:
+1. Average grades for math and reading per year
+2. Standard deviation of grades for math and reading per year
+3. Average grades for math and reading by borough
+4. Average grades for math and reading by district
+5. Average grades for math and reading per grade